JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_dependencies_extension.md

 ## Java Runtime

 Using the `jetbrainsRuntime()` dependency helper, it is possible to load a custom version of JetBrains Runtime.
-However, it is recommended to rely on a runtime bundled within the IntelliJ Platform dependency, if present.
+However, it is recommended to rely on the runtime bundled within the IntelliJ Platform dependency, if present.

 | Function                                                                                            | Description                                                                                                                   |
 |-----------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------|